- Artwork by John G

 But routines of this sort can have a paralyzing effect.
 Reading through recent months of the mayor's activity, one recalls that very little of substance was accomplished in 2018.
 Councilman Mike Polensek, in an existential paroxysm two weeks ago, asked Scene what he was even doing here [on council].
 What had he been elected for?
 What was the point?
 Polensek was quoted in Bob Higgs' oversight story last week, arguing (contra Kevin Kelley) that council should be holding the mayor accountable much more actively.
 He has made identical comments to Scene.

 Brent Larkin noted in a Plain Dealer column Sunday that "no place on earth does a better job talking about its problems than [Cleveland]."
 And while there was perhaps an unusual amount of chatter about solutions and "transformation" in 2018, there wasn't much action.
-City council passed only 53 ordinances, for example, most of which authorized annual disbursement of funds or contract renewals.
+Most of City council's ordinances, for example, merely authorized annual disbursement of funds or contract renewals.
 Jackson's big policy push was getting trauma coaches at city rec centers.
 That's laudable, no doubt, but by no means a total year's worth of mayoral accomplishments.

 Jackson's calendar describes the duties of a queen, not a prime minister.
 He devotes regular time to the dignitarial aspects of his position: the photo-ops, the visits with CMSD students, the award ceremonies and cupcake sendoffs.
 But he's not using his bully pulpit to publicly take charge of critical conversations.
 Nor is he pushing for progressive urban policy as other mayors across the country are.